 - Can you commit for the period of time required?
 Most full-time MBA courses run for anything between 10 months and two years; part-time students can expect to do course work for at least five years over weekends and evenings.
 Some MBAs can be tailored to specific roles and business sectors and this may determine the length of the study time.

 - If you’re thinking about enrolling in a fulltime course, how will you finance your study as well as your normal household expenses while studying?
 Increasingly employers are willing to fund or part-fund the cost of MBA study because they are looking to promote from within the organisation and keen to develop talent and harness new skills.
 Support ranges from paying for course materials to full funding.
 Even if your organisation does not promote support for MBA study, it is worth speaking with your line manager and/or HR department to see if the organisation will consider sponsoring you.

 - If your employer is willing to sponsor your study, will this support be tied to a guarantee that you will return to the company after gaining your MBA?
 If so, how does this fit into your career master plan?

 - If you are self-funding your study, look into scholarship opportunities, as well as loans.
 Traditionally MBAs have been funded through loans.
 Banks have been willing to lend to post-graduates in the knowledge that once the MBA has been attained there would be a substantial increase in expected salary.

 - Also, look into financial support from the business schools you are considering – some provide lending schemes to help with costs.

-If you are a young engineer looking to develop your management knowledge and skills and considering an MBA, please look at the rest of the SMF Scholarship sections of this website applications for a £30,000 scholarship are considered on an ongoing basis, with up to ten awards made between August and September each year.
+If you are a young engineer looking to develop your management knowledge and skills and considering an MBA, please look at the rest of the SMF Scholarship sections of this website applications for a £30,000 scholarship are considered on an ongoing basis, with up to ten awards made each year.

 You may also be interested in reading interviews with the winners of the SMF MBA Scholarship.